Nanda-Re/psti/README.md

 - Do fixes for Forgot Password page
 - ~Create dynamic Top Items (not hardcoded)~ Done
 - Add limiter to Top Items
-- Change Top Item image to Slideshow image
+- ~Change Top Item image to Slideshow image~ Slight changes is needed, otherwise is doe!